patchshorts/cgodwin.io/src/posts/architecting-storage-solutions.md

 * Using services like Firestore or Spanner which are already global

 ## Summary
-GCP has Relaional, Analytical, and Unstructured Databases.
+GCP has Relational, Analytical, and Unstructured Databases.
 There are four kinds of cloud storage systems:

 * Cloud Storage for objects
 * NAS via Cloud Filestore